KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. found 'Magic Mirror' in file `MMM-Notion.js`: Replace it with `MagicMirror²`
 2. found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`
-3. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-4. found 'Magic Mirror' in file `DateFormat.js`: Replace it with `MagicMirror²`
+3. found 'Magic Mirror' in file `DateFormat.js`: Replace it with `MagicMirror²`
-5. found 'Magic Mirror' in file `PropertiesView.js`: Replace it with `MagicMirror²`
+4. found 'Magic Mirror' in file `PropertiesView.js`: Replace it with `MagicMirror²`
-6. found 'Magic Mirror' in file `ListView.js`: Replace it with `MagicMirror²`
+5. found 'Magic Mirror' in file `ListView.js`: Replace it with `MagicMirror²`
-7. found 'Magic Mirror' in file `ListViewElement.js`: Replace it with `MagicMirror²`
+6. found 'Magic Mirror' in file `ListViewElement.js`: Replace it with `MagicMirror²`

 ## [MMM-NowPlayingOnAIMP by jesmak](https://github.com/jesmak/MMM-NowPlayingOnAIMP)